microsoft/YamUI/src/components/NavigationLink/NavigationLink.md

 ### Notes for use

 `NavigationLink` purposefully does not offer an `onClick` event as it should only be used for navigation.
-Please use a `Clickable` component for event handlers.
+Please use a `Clickable` component for event handlers which do not change the current URL.

 ### Examples